Take Control of Your Health

 Patients undergo a personalized health needs assessment and a self-care plan, which includes nutritional education, disease-specific self-management sessions and constant reinforcement through personal patient contact.
 Diabetes management is not limited to outpatient care.
 A team approach of inpatient education and patient-specific case management is performed if the situation arises for a hospital stay.

-The Diabetes and Nutrition Teaching Center uses an advanced approach that includes continuous glucose monitoring, insulin pump therapy, personalized patient-specific care plans and an enhanced diabetes data management system.
+The Diabetes and Nutrition Teaching Center has an advanced approach that includes, but is not limited to, personalized patient-specific care plans and an enhanced diabetes data management system.
 Each of these tools allows you, the patient, the opportunity to develop the skills necessary to take control of your diabetes, instead of it controlling you.

 The Diabetes and Nutrition Teaching Center is here to help parents meet their children's nutrition and weight-management goals at any age or stage.
 Our nationally certified Registered Dietitians offer one-on-one counseling and individualized plans for:

 - Poor growth/failure to thrive

 - Disease-specific nutritional management and prevention